metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_definition_v1alpha1_manifest.md

 Optional:

 - `env_ref` (Attributes) Specifies a reference to a specific environment variable within a container.
 Used to specify the source of the variable, which can be either 'env' or 'envFrom'. (see [below for nested schema](#nestedatt--spec--target_pod_templates--vars--value_from--env_ref))
-- `field_path` (String) Represents the JSONPath of the target pod.
-This is used to specify the exact location of the data within the JSON structure of the pod.
+- `field_path` (String) Represents the JSONPath expression pointing to the specific data within the JSON structure of the target Pod.
+It is used to extract precise data locations for operations on the Pod.

 <a id="nestedatt--spec--target_pod_templates--vars--value_from--env_ref"></a>
 ### Nested Schema for `spec.target_pod_templates.vars.value_from.env_ref`

 Required:

 - `env_name` (String) Defines the name of the environment variable.
+This name can originate from an 'env' entry or be a data key from an 'envFrom' source.

 Optional:

-- `container_name` (String) Specifies the name of the container as defined in the componentDefinition or as injected by the kubeBlocks controller.
+- `container_name` (String) Specifies the container name in the target Pod.
 If not specified, the first container will be used by default.